 Taste and Flavor Profile

-- Fino: Very dry, light-bodied sherry with a straw-like in color.
-The characteristic aroma associated with Finos is almond, and the wine has a crisp, saline quality.
-They are meant to be consumed right away and are about 15-16 percent alcohol.
+- Fino: Very dry, light-bodied sherry with a straw-like in color, the characteristic aroma associated with Fino is almond, and the wine has a crisp, saline quality.
+It is meant to be consumed right away and is about 15-16 percent alcohol.

 - Manzanilla: Similar to Fino, Manzanilla is also dry and the lightest style of sherry.
 It has a fresh flavor with a touch of salinity and is not made for aging.

-- Amontillado: This off-dry sherry has a deeper brown color and a lovely nutty flavor.
-Amontillados have a hazelnut aroma with a wash of umami on the palate.
+- Amontillado: An off-dry sherry has a deeper brown color and a lovely nutty flavor, Amontillados have a hazelnut aroma with a wash of umami on the palate.
 It typically hovers at 18 percent alcohol.

 - Oloroso: Dark in color and rich in flavor, Oloroso can be sweet or dry.
 Olorosos typically have a remarkable walnut aroma and a swirled caramel flavor with 18 to 19 percent alcohol.

-- Palo Cortado: A rare sherry that begins life as a Fino and progresses to an Amontillado but ends up with the richer style of an Oloroso.
-It can contain up to 22 percent alcohol.
+- Palo Cortado: A rare sherry that begins life as a Fino and progresses to an Amontillado but ends up with the richer style of an Oloroso, Palo Cortado can contain up to 22 percent alcohol.
 This sherry has a dry palate and an enchanting reddish-brown color and dramatic aromas and rich, full flavor.

 - Cream Sherry: With a mahogany color and velvety smooth texture, cream sherry is a full-bodied sweet sherry made from Amontillado or Oloroso and sweetened with PX.
 It can vary greatly in quality.

-- Pedro Ximénez (PX): An ultra sweet almost syrup-like dessert sherry made from sun-dried grapes of the same name.
-Its flavor profile leans towards toffee, fig, date, and molasses.
-Pedro Ximénez is also used to sweeten other types of sweet sherry.
+- Pedro Ximénez (PX): An ultra sweet almost syrup-like dessert sherry made from sun-dried grapes of the same name, Pedro Ximénez has a flavor profile that leans towards toffee, fig, date, and molasses.
+It is also used to sweeten other types of sweet sherry.